frabas/DISPLACE_GUI/README.md

 If boost::test is not available in any form, it can be disabled by removing the units-test option from the CONFIG variable in the pro file.

-## Build a new case studies
+## Build a new case study

 A set of [R routines](https://github.com/frabas/DISPLACE_R_inputs) are available to create a new DISPLACE case study from scratch.
 These routines are quite data-hungry and would require to be adapted to each case.
 Ideally a R package should be build soon to wrap them in a consistent tool.
+Another way is to scrutinize the DISPLACE_input_mintest github repository to see all the required input files required to run a minimal case study.
+Because it can be currently tricky to understand the logic behind all the input text files we will think one day to build a unique input database to DISPLACE instead of using so many individual text files.

 ## How to cite